szymon-zygula/reindeer/README.md

 by using individual characters as pixels.
 To function properly, a terminal emulator supporting True Color is required.
 No external libraries (except for `libc`) are used in this project.
-Rendered image is automatically resized to terminal size.
+The rendered image is automatically resized to the size of the terminal.
-This means, that the smaller the used font is, the higher the resolution is going to be.
+This means that the smaller the used font is, the higher the resolution is going to be.

 ## Compilation
 To compile Reindeer you only need `cargo`.